jedazard/PRIMsrc/README.md

 possibly censored (Survival).
 It is intended to handle high-dimensional multivariate datasets, where the number of variables far exceeds that of the samples (p >> n paradigm).

-The current version is the development release that only includes the case of a survival response.
+The current version is a development release that only includes the case of a survival response.
 Ultimately, it will include all the features described above.
 New features will be added soon as they are available.
+At this point, the main function sbh() depends on a internal cross-validated variable selection procedure by regularized Cox-regression from the R package glmnet.

 See also below the package news with the R command: PrimSRC.news().